tkesgar/nuxt-elysia/README.md

 ### Known quirks

-Because nuxt-elysia mounts Elysia as a handler for H3 application instead of directly handling the HTTP request, there may be several quirks in the
+Because nuxt-elysia mounts Elysia as a handler for H3 application instead of directly handling the HTTP request, there may be several quirks that we need to fix with additional wrappers and transforms.
+You can check `server-plugin.ts` generated from `server-plugin.template` for the list of currently implemented

-Our goal is for the following implementations to work the same ,i.e. returning matching HTTP headers and responses:

-1. Elysia app run directly in Bun server
-2. Elysia app internal request (via `Elysia.handle`)
-3. Elysia app external request (via `/_api` endpoint)

-You can check `server-plugin.ts` generated from `server-plugin.template` for the list of currently implemented workarounds.
+workarounds:

+Our goal is to ensure the same results between mounting the Elysia app and running the Elysia app as separate server (directly in Bun or running in Node.js via `@elysiajs/node` adapter).

 ### `module` option